In February 2021, the following group of pharmacy professionals virtually met up to start a conversation about sustainability in pharmacy.

 Alifia is the head of programme for medical nitrous oxide mitigation within the Scottish Government's Health Infrastructure unit.

-Minna Eii is an Acute Medicine Advanced Pharmacist Practitioner and bank NHS 111 Pharmacist in North East England.
-She is currently the Vice Chair of Sustainability at the Guild of Healthcare Pharmacists.
+Minna Eii is currently a full-time MSc Environment and Health postgraduate student in University of Exeter based in Cornwall.
+She was an Acute Medicine Advanced Pharmacist Practitioner and bank NHS 111 Pharmacist in North East England.
+She is currently the Vice Chair of Sustainability at the Guild of Healthcare Pharmacists and chairs the European Association of Hospital Pharmacists' (EAHP) Sustainability Working Group.

 Jaanvi and Paavani are sisters who educate and advocate sustainable living.
 Their main focus is exploring the intersections of the climate crisis and sharing that information through a lens of inclusivity.